-A classic movie about boxing, Body and Soul was released in the year 1947.
-The movie is directed by Robert Rossen and written by Abraham Polonsky, who try to convey a story about a boxer’s life and what ends a common man could go as the success and money starts pouring in his life.
+A classic movie about boxing, Body, and Soul was released in the year 1947.
+The movie is directed by Robert Rossen and written by Abraham Polonsky, who try to convey a story about a boxer’s life and what ends a common man could go as the success and money start pouring in his life.
 The film stars John Garfield as the lead character, Charles Davis, along with a supporting cast comprising of Lilli Palmer, Hazel Brooks, Anne Revere, and William Conrad.

 The Set-Up (1949)

 The Set-Up, released in 1949, is an emotional drama based on the life of a 35-year old boxer, whose career is on the decline.
-Directed by Robert Wise, the film stars Robert Ryan as Bill “Stoker” Thompson, and focuses around the life struggles of a boxer including failure, betrayal, and relationship etc. However, being a boxer at heart, he fights all the struggles and eventually comes out a winner.
+Directed by Robert Wise, the film stars Robert Ryan as Bill “Stoker” Thompson and focuses on the life struggles of a boxer including failure, betrayal, and relationship etc. However, being a boxer at heart, he fights all the struggles and eventually comes out a winner.
 One must watch this classic flick on boxing to understand the closer reality of the life of a boxer or any sportsman at the time of their decline.

-With the history behind this popular sport, it’s no surprise that boxing is something that is played both inside and outside the ring.
+With the history of this popular sport, it’s no surprise that boxing is something that is played both inside and outside the ring.
 The best example of this is displayed in the 1949 American film noir, Champion starring Kirk Douglas as the lead character Midge Kelly.
 The film talks about the struggles and choices of the rising boxer Midge, who is fighting his own demons while rising to fame and success in the boxing ring.
 Directed by Mark Robson, the film is inspired by a short story by Ring Lardner.